LowellDennis/UEFITool/README.md

 * macros.lst      - Macros used in processing the UEFI files and their FINAL values
 * apriori_pei.lst - PEI apriori list for the platform and where they are defined
 * apriori_dxe.lst - DXE apriori list for the platform and where they are defined
-* sources.lst     - Source files used by the platorm
+* sources.lst     - Source files used by the platform
 * references.lst  - Source files used and where they are referenced by other files
 * libraries.lst   - Libraries used, where defined, with useful fields and dependencies
 * ppis.lst        - PPIs      used, their values,  where defined, and where referenced